Madison Asset Management LLC Sells 2,374 Shares of Amazon.com, Inc. (NASDAQ:AMZN)

 Madison Asset Management LLC lowered its stake in shares of Amazon.com, Inc. (NASDAQ:AMZN) by 77.5% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund owned 691 shares of the e-commerce giant’s stock after selling 2,374 shares during the quarter.
 Madison Asset Management LLC’s holdings in Amazon.com were worth $2,377,000 as of its most recent SEC filing.

-Other large investors also recently modified their holdings of the company.
-White Pine Investment CO lifted its position in Amazon.com by 2.3% during the 1st quarter.
-White Pine Investment CO now owns 131 shares of the e-commerce giant’s stock valued at $405,000 after purchasing an additional 3 shares during the period.
+A number of other large investors also recently modified their holdings of the business.
+White Pine Investment CO grew its holdings in Amazon.com by 2.3% during the 1st quarter.
+White Pine Investment CO now owns 131 shares of the e-commerce giant’s stock worth $405,000 after acquiring an additional 3 shares during the last quarter.
 Endurance Wealth Management Inc. lifted its position in Amazon.com by 0.4% during the 2nd quarter.
 Endurance Wealth Management Inc. now owns 848 shares of the e-commerce giant’s stock valued at $2,917,000 after purchasing an additional 3 shares during the period.
 Rockbridge Investment Management LCC lifted its position in Amazon.com by 0.5% during the 2nd quarter.
 Rockbridge Investment Management LCC now owns 581 shares of the e-commerce giant’s stock valued at $1,999,000 after purchasing an additional 3 shares during the period.
 ICW Investment Advisors LLC lifted its position in Amazon.com by 1.0% during the 2nd quarter.
 ICW Investment Advisors LLC now owns 293 shares of the e-commerce giant’s stock valued at $1,008,000 after purchasing an additional 3 shares during the period.
 Finally, Chilton Investment Co.
 LLC lifted its position in Amazon.com by 0.7% during the 2nd quarter.
 Chilton Investment Co.
 LLC now owns 423 shares of the e-commerce giant’s stock valued at $1,455,000 after purchasing an additional 3 shares during the period.
 57.67% of the stock is currently owned by hedge funds and other institutional investors.

 A number of research analysts have issued reports on AMZN shares.
-Mizuho cut their target price on shares of Amazon.com from $4,400.00 to $4,100.00 and set a “buy” rating on the stock in a research report on Friday, July 30th.
+Wedbush restated a “buy” rating and set a $4,300.00 target price on shares of Amazon.com in a research report on Monday, July 26th.
+UBS Group cut their target price on shares of Amazon.com from $4,350.00 to $4,020.00 and set a “buy” rating on the stock in a research report on Friday, July 30th.
+Mizuho cut their price target on shares of Amazon.com from $4,400.00 to $4,100.00 and set a “buy” rating on the stock in a research report on Friday, July 30th.
 Argus reiterated a “buy” rating and issued a $4,000.00 price target on shares of Amazon.com in a research report on Friday, July 9th.
-JPMorgan Chase & Co. cut their price target on shares of Amazon.com from $4,600.00 to $4,100.00 and set an “overweight” rating on the stock in a research report on Friday, July 30th.
-Oppenheimer cut their price target on shares of Amazon.com from $4,400.00 to $4,200.00 and set an “outperform” rating on the stock in a research report on Friday, July 30th.
-Finally, Cowen cut their price target on shares of Amazon.com from $4,600.00 to $4,400.00 and set an “outperform” rating on the stock in a research report on Friday, July 30th.
-One equities research analyst has rated the stock with a hold rating and forty have issued a buy rating to the company.
-According to data from MarketBeat.com, Amazon.com currently has an average rating of “Buy” and a consensus price target of $4,152.47.
+Finally, Morgan Stanley cut their price target on shares of Amazon.com from $4,500.00 to $4,300.00 and set an “overweight” rating on the stock in a research report on Friday, July 30th.
+One analyst has rated the stock with a hold rating and forty have issued a buy rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of “Buy” and a consensus price target of $4,152.47.

 Amazon.com (NASDAQ:AMZN) last posted its earnings results on Wednesday, July 28th.
 The e-commerce giant reported $15.12 earnings per share for the quarter, topping the Zacks’ consensus estimate of $12.22 by $2.90.
 Amazon.com had a return on equity of 29.86% and a net margin of 6.64%.
 The company had revenue of $113.08 billion during the quarter, compared to the consensus estimate of $115.08 billion.
-On average, equities research analysts predict that Amazon.com, Inc. will post 52.18 earnings per share for the current fiscal year.
+As a group, equities analysts anticipate that Amazon.com, Inc. will post 52.18 earnings per share for the current fiscal year.

 About Amazon.com